masterbluecompact/RIF-Identity-QR-Payment-Dapp/README.md

 - Support RNS instead of receiver's address.
 - Embed a product image in the QR code.
 - Convert to PWA or an Android App.

+### Important notes for testers/reviewers:
+- If we're only testing on localhost the app would work fine on HTTP.
+- If we would like to test functionality globally (tested on lan) both the front-end and the back-end need to be served with SSL (because most of modern web browsers don't allow access to media devices on plain HTTP); follow the steps below

+  check `/back/.env.example` and change GLOBAL_SERVICE_ADDRESS according to the ip address of the device hosting the backend, copy `.env.example` to `.env`

+  run the backend: `npm start:global:ssl` (visit the address on the console in your web browser to add the certificate, we're using self-signed certificate just as a POC)

+  And don't forget to check the first step in running the front-end, this is a crucial step.